bert2/DtmfDetection/README.md

 - make implementation much more configurable
 - normalize Goertzel response with total signal energy for loudness invariance
 - improve performance by ~25%
+- correctly calculate wait time until enough samples have been read when analyzing audio provided by a `NAudio.Wave.BufferedWaveProvider` stream

 ### 0.9.2